gruntjs/grunt-contrib-less/docs/less-options.md

 Enable source maps.

 ## sourceMapFilename
-Type: `String`
+Type: `String`, or `Boolean`

-Default: none
+Default: none (source map is appended to output file)

-Write the source map to a separate file with the given filename.
+Write the source map to a separate file with the given filename, or the output filename with `.map` extension appended if `true` is given.

 ## sourceMapBasepath
 Type: `String`